C.F. Martin Guitar Sizes

 Dreadnaught

-The following is a sampling of scale lengths of early Martins
+The following is a sampling of the scale lengths of early Martins

 illustrated on this web site.